 The brutal truth of job searching is this:

-If you want to find a job fast, you need to apply a LOT.
-It doesn’t matter how good your resume is.
+If you want to find a job fast, you need to apply for a high number of jobs.

 A couple of months ago I introduced my “Rapid Fire” LinkedIn job search method on the blog.